hdsantos/FISHY-SPI/README.md

 This will start Keycloak, exposing the entry point on the local port 8080; it will also <b>create an initial admin user</b> with a <b>default password admin</b>, too.

 When installing keycloak, it automatically instantiates a database.
 It's a good idea to create a volume so that we don't have to repeat the settings when the container shuts down.
-- <b>Note</b>: Keycloak uses by default a relational DB H2 to store the authentication information, for simple test cases.
+- **Note**: Keycloak uses by default a relational DB H2 to store the authentication information, for simple test cases.
 This simple solution can be used without major problems.
 However, its replacement is highly recommended, in complex cases or production environments.

 ### Login to the Admin console
 Using the URL: ```http://localhost:8080/auth/```, enter the **Keycloak Admin Console**, and login using the previously chosen credentials.